udacity-om/ud_self_driving_car_engineer/CarND-Vehicle-Detection/project_writeup.md

 ####2.
 Implementing filter for false positives and method for combining overlapping bounding boxes.

-I created the function `get_bounding_box()` (cell 4, vehicle_detection.ipynb) which takes in all the boxes created by `get_detections()` function and creates a single bounding box for every car.
+I created the function `get_bounding_box()` (cell 6, vehicle_detection.ipynb) which takes in all the boxes created by `get_detections()` function and creates a single bounding box for every car.
 The function `get_bounding_box()` adds heat to each box.
-To filter out false positives, a threshold is applied such that only multiple detections are considered as car (cell 4, vehicle_detection.ipynb).
+To filter out false positives, a threshold is applied such that only multiple detections are considered as car (line 8, cell 6, vehicle_detection.ipynb).

 ####2.
 Pipeline

-I created a class `Vehicle_Detection`(cell 4, vehicle_detection.ipynb) which mainly holds the current frame count, current frame heatmap, heatmaps of last n frames, average heatmap.
+I created a class `Vehicle_Detection`(cell 11, vehicle_detection.ipynb) which mainly holds the current frame count, current frame heatmap, heatmaps of last n frames, average heatmap.
 It also has a function `avg_heatmaps()` which averages the last n frames heatmap.

-The pipeline first increments the frame count.
+The pipeline(cell 12, vehicle_detection.ipynb) first increments the frame count.
 Then finds all the boxes(detections) using `get_detections()`. `get_bounding_box()` then creates current frame heatmap from the boxes.
 Then the heatmap is averaged over last n frames and then labeled using `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 The idividual blobas are assumed to be a car.
-I constructed bounding boxes to cover the area of each blob using `draw_labeled_bboxes()`(cell 4, vehicle_detection.ipynb).
+I constructed bounding boxes to cover the area of each blob using `draw_labeled_bboxes()`.

 Detections of cars: